 Sponsorships are a major source of revenue in sports.
-In 2015, nearly $15 billion was spent on sports sponsorships, according to estimates from IEG.
+In 2018, more than $17 billion was spent on sports sponsorships, according to estimates from IEG.
 Technology and new media have affected all facets of how people communicate, and they’ve also transformed the sports sponsorship arena.
 Brands want to take advantage of the latest opportunities to align themselves with the games that so many people love.
-The Internet and digital media are ushering in limitless opportunities for unique and innovative partnerships.
+The internet and digital media are ushering in limitless opportunities for unique and innovative partnerships.

 The History of Sports Sponsorship

 Being the American pastime, baseball continued to drive sports sponsorship.
 Radio broadcasting of the American League in the 1930s helped make Babe Ruth a national star and drove some of the first sponsor advertisements.
 That same decade saw Lou Gehrig become the first athlete to appear on a cereal box, a new General Mills product called Wheaties.
-Gehrig was actually placed on the back, but soon enough athletes graced the front of the box.
+Gehrig appeared on the back, but soon enough, athletes graced the front of the box.

 Sports television broadcasts altered sponsorship relationships through exposure.
 Radio only allowed for sponsorship to exist when mentioned.
 But on television, a company logo or name could be seen for long periods of time.
 As a result, sports sponsorships exploded.
 In 1984, Nike broke records by signing a young Michael Jordan to a shoe sponsorship deal for $500,000 a year.
-At the time, the company was small and the number was astronomical, but it turned out to be perhaps the most influential sponsorship deal of all time.
+At the time, the company was small, and the number was astronomical.
+It turned out to be perhaps the most influential sponsorship deal of all time.
 Since then, companies have continued to make sponsorship deals to advertise in new and unique ways.

 Types of Sports Sponsorship